Garlic-Team/gcommands/README.md

 ```

 ### ✍ | Examples
-You can find everything in the guide https://gcommands.js.org
+You can find everything in the [guide](https://gcommands.js.org).<br>
-When you have a problem or question just connect to our [discord server](https://discord.gg/AjKJSBbGm2).
+Join our [discord server](https://discord.gg/AjKJSBbGm2), if you need help or have any questions.

 ### 👥 | Contact
 <a href="https://discord.gg/AjKJSBbGm2"><img src="https://discord.com/api/guilds/833628077556367411/widget.png?style=banner1"></a>